TheKingEagle/RMSoftware.ModularBot/doc/Core-Commands/permissions.md

 >    * [Permissions get](#core-command-permissions-get)
 >    * [Permissions del user](#core-command-permissions-del-user)
 >    * [Permissions del user](#core-command-permissions-del-user)

+## Summary
+The new permission system is designed to be a bit more robust, and organized.

 ### Access Level:
 Users who are not listed in the permission system will be granted normal access.
 The following access levels are available.